Fryrvo/MakeX-2023/README.md

-This is an code that I use in MakeX robotics compaction 2023 against all odd this code get my team to 3nd running up And I proudly announce that I do it all on block code because I can't remember python script And I proud of it since one and only team that use block code in entire compaction
+This is an code that I use in MakeX robotics compaction 2023 against all odd this code get my team to 3nd running up And I proudly announce that I do it all on block code because I can't remember python script And I proud of it since one and only team that use block code in entire compaction ill taje the L

 have a mix of .mblock and python script